fenago/pytest-quick-start-guide/testing-with-pytest/Appendix_3.md

-The pytest-xdist plugin does a lot more than we’ve covered here, including the ability to offload tests to different computers altogether, so be sure to read more about the pytest-xdist plugin^2 on PyPI.
+The pytest-xdist plugin does a lot more than we’ve covered here, including the ability to offload tests to different computers altogether, so be sure to read more about the pytest-xdist plugin on PyPI.

 **pytest-timeout: Put Time Limits on Your Tests**